ryanzhang/ocp-serverless-cheatsheet/README.md

     ```
 1. **Long Process Request Handling**

     Knative defaults to terminating your pod after 30 seconds (param: scale-to-zero-grace-period).
-To handle longer requests, configure per revision by tuning scale-to-zero-pod-retention-period:
+To handle longer requests, configure per revision by tuning scale-to-zero-pod-retention-period, please check the below cheatsheet for configuration example.

-    If it's hard to decide how long to keep the retention-period, it's possible to send a probe to your ksvc from your pod, send HTTP GET to http://your-knative-internal-ksvc-endpoint, eg:
+    But if in your situation, it's hard to decide how long to keep the retention-period, it's possible to send a probe to your ksvc from your pod to make the serverless not terminate the pod until the job is done, for example you can send HTTP GET to http://your-knative-internal-ksvc-endpoint every 20 seconds please bear in mind the default grace period is 30 seconds in order to keep it running, eg:
     ```bash
     curl http://knative-hello-world.my-namespace.svc.cluster.local/health
     ```

 1. Startup Time

     Knative autoscaling requires attention to startup time.
 Tips for faster startup: